 2. Authorship - The Bible is written by men whose honesty and integrity were above question.

 variety of topics.
 In the light of this the amazing unity of theme and purpose has to come from one superintending mind.
 There is no way men could have planned this over a span of 1600 years.

-Some were shepherds, others prophets who came before kings and were greatly respected, still others were men of renown such as Moses, well educated in the best schools of Egypt, Solomon, considered the wisest man of all, David the King of Israel, Luke, a physician and
+Some writers were shepherds, others prophets coming before kings and were greatly respected, still others were men of renown such as Moses, well educated in the best schools of Egypt, King Solomon, considered the wisest man of all, David the King of Israel, Luke, a physician and

 mentor above all other students.

 4. Influence - The Bible message of the gospel has turned many individuals and groups to the salvation that comes through Jesus Christ alone.
 This has occurred in the lives of millions of people from every venue of life and in every nation on earth.
 Great leaders ascribe its veracity including some who never turned to Christ for salvation.